Choose your REALTOR® wisely!

-Hiring a friend, or a friend of a friend could be costing you tens-of-thousands of dollars and lost time.
+Hiring a friend or a friend of a friend could cost you tens of thousands of dollars and lost time.

 Look at more than one presentation and consider the advantages and disadvantages of each.
 Making an impulsive decision when caught up “in the moment” could be difficult to correct later.
 Since you normally contract to list your house with the agent for a specific period of time, you may find yourself unable to “switch” to another if you find yourself unhappy with the service you receive.

 When listing your home, ask for a listing presentation when the agent arrives.
 Do not prep him or her before the initial meeting.
-The initial meeting should be about how that agent intends to market your home, and have nothing to do with price.
-Once you decide on an agent, then you can discuss price, and look at the appropriate Charlottetown or PEI sales data.
+The initial meeting should be about how that agent intends to market your home and have nothing to do with price.
+Once you decide on an agent, then you can discuss the price and look at the appropriate Prince Edward Island sales data.
 All agents have the same data.
 They do not all have the same listing presentation.

 Some agents tell you what you want to hear.
 In the real estate profession, this is known as “buying a listing” and is employed by shortsighted agents who are more interested in themselves than they are in you.
 However good it works as a short-term “sales tactic” in getting your listing, it is an extremely poor strategy in selling a home at the highest possible price.

 You see, your house gets the most attention from other agents when it is a “new” listing.
 If priced properly, lots of agents will show it to their buyers.
-If you price it too high, no one will show the house and it will sit on the market for some time.
-When you finally drop your price to reflect its real value, your house is “old news” and buyers may think you are growing desperate.
+If you price it too high, no one will show the house, and it will sit on the market for some time.
+When you finally drop your price to reflect its actual value, your house is “old news,” and buyers may think you are growing desperate.

-Therefore, the prices you are offered will come in lower and lower – and you may find yourself accepting a price that is below what you could have received had the house been priced properly, to begin with.
+Therefore, the prices you offer will come in lower and lower – and you may find yourself accepting a price below what you could have received had the house been priced correctly to begin with.
 Besides, pricing your home too high will only make similar houses for sale look that much better.

-Snap judgement isn’t good enough.
-You also need to determine if the agent is competent and the best way to do that is to check up on references.
+Snap judgment isn’t good enough.
+You also need to determine if the agent is competent, and the best way to do that is to check up on references.
 Ask for references on recent sales — check up on references of recent customers.
 Find out how an agent’s customers feel about their selling experience.
 See if the agent has testimonials on their website.

 Remember that how long an individual has been in real estate isn’t necessarily all you should look for.
 Experienced agents can grow jaded and not work as hard – newer agents sometimes make up with enthusiasm and effort what they lack in experience.

-Charlottetown, Summerside, West Royalty, East Royalty, and all of Prince Edward Island is a very tough real estate market, and it can take a very long time, sometimes years, to sell a home.
-You require an agent that can demonstrate in a listing presentation what that agent is going to do to market and sell your property successfully.
-You require massive marketing exposure to sell a home quickly in PEI.
+Prince Edward Island is a very tough real estate market; it can take a very long time, sometimes years, to sell a home.
+You require an agent to demonstrate in a listing presentation what that agent will do to market and sell your property successfully.
+It would be best if you had massive marketing exposure to sell a home quickly in PEI.

 Realize that agents and real estate companies put up their own funds to market and advertise your home.
 Marketing and advertising cost money — the lower the commission, the less incentive for an agent to put up his or her own money to market your home.

-Incentive plays a very important role in sales.
+Incentive plays a significant role in sales.
 A “full service” agent earning a full commission will often “drop everything” to handle any challenges that come along – an agent earning a small commission does not have that same incentive.

-Finally, negotiating ability is an important skill in a listing agent.
-Are you willing to put your faith in an agent who can’t even negotiate his or her own commission?
+Finally, negotiating ability is an important skill for a listing agent.
+Are you willing to put your faith in an agent who can’t even negotiate their own commission?

-Agents who work for large well-established companies with lots of agents do have some advantages.
+Agents who work for large, well-established companies with many agents have some advantages.
 Large companies generally have longer office hours, so someone is always available to answer an ad call on your home.
 Large offices often have larger budgets and can spend more on advertising.
-The ad space for your particular home might not be huge, but because the total ad is so large it gets lots more attention.
+The ad space for your particular home might not be huge, but because the total ad is so large, it gets lots more attention.